THE SUNDERLAND SITE - PAGE 183

 And the sanctuary doorway knocker.
 Actually it is a replica, put in place in 1980.
 I have heard however (correct?) that such replica dates from the 1870s.
 The original knocker, created back in 1154, is considered to be most precious & is displayed in the Cathedral Treasures Exhibit within the building.

-20) A Pencilette Series postcard, published by Photochrom Co.
+22) A Pencilette Series postcard, published by Photochrom Co.
 Ltd. of Tunbridge Wells, Kent, in or prior to 1938, when the postcard was posted.
 Image modified by webmaster from an original is sepia.
-Ex E-Bay
+Ex E-Bay but the item is long gone.

 Some publications about or referencing Durham Cathedral that, while I have not read them, surely look to be of considerable interest.